microsoft/CCF/doc/audit/builtin_maps.rst

 ``network_configurations``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 The currently valid and in-flight network configurations of the network.
+The entry at -1 contains a dummy configuration that holds the largest ID used so far.

 **Key** Reconfiguration ID: a unique identifier of a configuration